input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-01-proof-of-stake.md

 ## What is Proof of Stake?

-In this section we explain what “Proof” and “Stake” mean, and then we put it all together, explaining what “Proof of Stake” means.
+In this section we explain what “Proof” and “Stake” mean, and then put it all together, explaining what “Proof of Stake” means.

 ### Proof

-“Proof” part of Proof of Stake is about having evidence that blocks of transactions are legitimate.
+The “Proof” part of "Proof of Stake" is about having evidence that blocks of transactions are legitimate.

 ### Stake